rpgarner/u2_lesson_react_mapping_components/README.md

 ___
 ### Prepare a New Component to Display Data

-Look at the object given:
+Look at the objects given in our Data Array:
-1. What properties are we going to render?
+- What properties are we going to render?
-2. What is the appriate JSX?
+- What is the appriate JSX for each property?
 Be semantic.

 ### You Do

 Create a new component with the file name ```City.js``` in the `components` folder to render our data
+- Add in a JSX tag for each property
+- Render the data in your JSX using `props`

+<details><summary><strong>Your City.js component should look similar to this component depending on how the props object is destructured.</strong></summary>

 ```jsx
 import React from 'react'